ArnauP/switchlab/README.md

-# Keyboard Switch Simulator
+# SwitchLab

-This piece of software resembles the sounds of different types of switches.
+This software resembles the sounds of different types of switches.
 The aim of this is to allow any keyboard enthusiast to have a feeling of what it would sound like if they owned any of these available switches and evaluate if it's suitable after a while typing.

 ## Developer notes
-First of all, set up the virutual environment with all the necessary packages.
+First of all, set up the virtual environment with all the necessary packages.
 ```
 pipenv install --dev
 ```

-To run the program in the developement environment simply run:
+To run the program in the development you need to run the python file `bin/switchlab` with the working directory as the current git directory: `switchlab`.
+Or try to run the following command:
 ```
-pipenv run python __main__.py
+pipenv run python -m switchlab
 ```

 ## Generate the executable